METHODOLOGY

 7. Does participation in exhibition guarantee an Award?

-SKOCH Award is India’s highest independent civilian honor.
-The Award have been non-controversial and non-partisan for 25 years.
-All nomination go through a rigorous evaluation process, which spans four months.
+SKOCH Award is India’s highest independent civilian honour.
+The Award have been non-partisan since inception in 2003.
+All nomination go through a rigorous evaluation process, which spans as-many-as four months.

-8. What happens if you receive a complaint about a potential awardee?
+8. What happens if you receive a complaint about a potential nominee?

 We take such issues seriously and with utmost concern.
-Any complaint received is liable for a detailed editorial investigation by the SKOCH Group and a report is presented to the jury before they make their final decision.
-Any complaint about a potential awardee/nominee can be emailed at info@skoch.in alongwith supporting documents.
+Any complaint received is liable for a detailed editorial investigation by the SKOCH Consultancy Services and a report is presented to the jury before they make their final decision.
+Any complaint about a nominee can be emailed at info@skoch.in alongwith supporting documents.
 Anonymous complaints are not entertained.

 9. What happens if you receive a complaint after the Award has been conferred?

 All awards are final.
 Once conferred, they are not reviewed.
-Awards are evaluation based and decided through a process using the evidence available at the time.
+Awards are based on an evaluation methodology and are decided through a process using the evidence available at the time.

 For any feedback, write us on info@skoch.in